New Estimands for Experiments with Strong Interference: General Case

 To interpret $\beta^{\tadj}$, we may say that for two individuals in the same propensity class, a unit difference in the level of exposure is associated with a $\beta^\tadj$ difference in their individual-level attributable effects.

-As a second example, regress $Y - \theta$ on a set of indicator variables for the possible values of $Z$ and also on the $K$ propensity classes.
+As a second example, we might regress on a set of indicator variables for the possible values of $Z$, plus the propensity classes.
 This results in the least squares problem

-where $D$ denotes the maximum value of $Z$.
-Here the regression coefficients $\gamma_0,\ldots,\gamma_D$ correspond to the levels of $Z$, and $\nu$ corresponds to the propensity classes.
-We may then choose the contrasts $\gamma_d - \gamma_0$, for $d=1,\ldots,D$, as the estimand of interest.
-To interpret these contrasts, we may say that $\gamma_d - \gamma_0$ predicts the difference in attributable effects for a unit with exposure level $d$ compared to one in the same propensity class who had zero exposure.
+where $d_{\max}$ denotes the maximum degree of the network $G$.
+Here $\gamma$ corresponds to the levels of $Z$, and $\nu$ corresponds to the propensity classes.
+We may then say that $\gamma_z - \gamma_0$ predicts the difference in attributable effects for a unit with exposure level $z$ compared to one in the same propensity class who had zero exposure.

 \paragraph{Weighting and Matching}